 Nature walks are just that: walks in nature.
 And of course, nature can be found everywhere from deep in the forest, to walking along a coast and even in the centre of a city so really, a nature walk can simply be a walk outdoors where you focus on what’s around you.

-There are no hard and fast rules of what makes a nature walk – just go out and enjoy and try to make it something that you do regularly.
+There are no hard and fast rules of what makes a nature walk – just go out and enjoy the day and try to make it something that you do regularly.
+Before you know it your kids will love their walks and find endless ways to make them fun.

 How do you make walking fun for kids?

-My biggest tip for this is to try and make it a regular activity and one that isn’t a chore.
+My biggest tip for making walking fun is to try and make it a regular activity and one that isn’t a chore.
 So that might mean making them really small walks at the beginning or making them focused on nature while walking to the local park so they get a reward at the end.

 Taking a picnic is also a good motivator for kids to get to a certain point and keeps them outdoors for a bit longer.